laynef/RailsPlusPlus/docs/GLOBAL_CONTROLLER.md

 Returns the row by id of a model in a single object returned.

-## Store Method
+## Create Method

-This handles your create with any keys you allow with `$fillable` in your model.
+This handles your create with any keys you allow with your `create_params` method in your controller.
-Returning a single object of the row created.
+By default it is every key in the model with id, created_at, or updated_at Returning a single object of the row created.

 ## Update Method

-This handles your create with any keys you allow with `$fillable` in your model.
+This handles your update with any keys you allow with your `update_params` method in your controller.
-Returning a single object of the row updated.
+By default it is every key in the model with id, created_at, or updated_at Returning a single object of the row created.

 ## Destroy Method